Intelligent Input Bus: ibus-m17n

-ibus-m17n is an IME that uses input methods and corresponding icons in the m17n database.
+ibus-m17n is an IME that uses input methods and corresponding icons in the multinationalization database, abbreviated to the numeronym "m17n".
 Unlike ibus-table which supports plain tables, m17n input methods also support states, whose labels are displayed on the IBus panel (language bar).
 M17n input methods also support surrounding text, consequently, languages such as Thai and IMs such as plain Zhuyin that require this feature are supported through ibus-m17n, as is pinyin with diacritics for the four tones.

 ibus-table

 ibus-table, developed by Yu Wei Yu, is an IME that loads tables of input methods which do not need complicated logic to select words.
 Many structure-based Chinese input methods such as Cangjie and Wubi are supported this way.